docrails-tw/guides/source/zh-TW/getting_started.md

 end
 ```

-The `render` method here is taking a very simple hash with a key of `text` and
+The `render` method here is taking a very simple hash with a key of `plain` and
 value of `params[:article].inspect`.
 The `params` method is the object which
 represents the parameters (or fields) coming in from the form.
 The `params`
 method returns an `ActiveSupport::HashWithIndifferentAccess` object, which